ENCCS/gpu-programming/content/7-non-portable-kernel-models.rst

           return 0;
         }

 We note that this code does not do any calculations.
 Each thread reads one element and then writes it to another locations.
 By measuring the execution time of the kernel we can compute the effective bandwidth achieve by this kernel.
-We can measure the time b using **rocprof** or **cuda/hip events**.
+We can measure the time using **rocprof** or **cuda/hip events**.
 On a Nvidia V100 GPU this code achieves `717 GB/s` out of the theoretical peak `900 GB/s`.

 Now we do the first iteration of the code, a naive transpose.
 The reads have a nice coalesced access pattern, but the writing is now very inefficient.